FerRacimo/CopenhagenTutorial/README.md

 ```
 less -S TSI.PEL.sfs
 ```
 You can plot it, but you need to define how many samples you have per population.
+Again, we use a handy script that can also be obtained from the ngsTools github website:
 ```
 Rscript $SCRIPTS/plot2DSFS.R TSI.PEL.sfs 20 20 TSI PEL
 evince TSI.PEL.sfs.pdf